Wonderful Wanderings

 4. Stroll through the beautiful Central Arcade

-In Brussels, we have the Galeries Royales Saint-Hubert, a beautiful arcade with shops inside.
-Newcastle has something similar but the weird thing here is that you can only access the shops from outside the Central Arcade.
-You can walk through the gallery though and so that's what we did.
+In Brussels, the Galeries Royales Saint-Hubert is a beautiful arcade with shops inside.
+Newcastle has something similar, but the weird thing is that you can only access the shops outside the Central Arcade.
+You can walk through the gallery though, and so that's what we did.

 5. Go shopping

 The whole area around Grainger Market and Grey's Monument is great for shopping at well-known chain stores.
-Check out Clayton Street, Grainger Street, and the INTU Eldon Square which also hosts a lot of casual restaurants.
+Check out Clayton Street, Grainger Street, and INTU Eldon Square, which also hosts many casual restaurants.

-A special mention goes to the food court of the Fenwick warehouse where you'll be lured by all kinds of deliciousness in the most beautiful packages and small on-site eateries.
+A special mention goes to the food court of the Fenwick warehouse, where all kinds of deliciousness lure you into the smallest on-site eateries.
 Be sure to look up at the wooden spoon chandeliers!

 Good to know:

 Stores are open on Sundays in Newcastle.
-Also, not far from Grey's Monument is St James' Park, the home of Newcastle United Premier League football team.
-St James' Park is one of the most famous football grounds in Newcastle.
+Also, not far from Grey's Monument is St James' Park, the home of the Newcastle United Premier League football team.
+St James' Park is one of the most famous football grounds in the area and a must-see if you’re a Newcastle United fan.

 6. Pop into the Tyneside Cinema for some well-preserved architecture

-Right by Grey's Monument, is the Tyneside Cinema; dating back to 1937, this cinema showcases mostly specialized and alternative movies.
-Aside from four movie halls, it also has three cafes, an exhibition space, and a workshop/meeting area.
+Right by Grey's Monument is the Tyneside Cinema; dating back to 1937, it's the region's leading independent cinema.
+Aside from four movie halls, it has three cafes, an exhibition space, and a workshop/meeting area.

-But even if you're not after any of those, it's worth it to pop in for the architecture, which has been beautifully restored between November 2006 and May 2008.
+But even if you're not after any of those, it's worth popping in for the architecture, which was beautifully restored between November 2006 and May 2008.
 Plus, there's a small exhibition on the history of the cinema.

 10 Pilgrim St, Newcastle